oliveirabruno01/babyagi-asi/README.md

 For example BASI can access and post a tweet in the account that is open in the browser thanks to a one-shot that teaches it to post on twitter using the tab key.

+Currently, I use gpt.3-5 to choose the one-shot from the execution_agent, but maybe in the future I'll use vector search for that.

 # BASI tools